VerifyTests/Verify/docs/mdsource/scrubbers.source.md

 Multiple scrubbers [can be defined at multiple levels](#Scrubber-levels).

-Scrubber are executed in reveres order.
+Scrubbers are executed in reverse order.
 So the most recent added method scrubber through to earliest added global scrubber.

 ## Available Scrubbers